chipkent/test-numerical-comparisons/README.md

 | -inf |  inf | False | True  | False | False | True  | True  | False |
 | -inf | -inf | True  | False | False | True  | False | True  | True  |

+# KDB

+> **NOTE:** KDB was not tested.
+Information was obtained via AI search.

+1. NaN values are equal to each other.
+2. Nulls and NaNs are equal.
+3. Any non-null value is considered greater than a null or NaN.